Glen Affric Youth Hostel

-About About this youth hostel
+About About this youth hostel ....

-A former stalking bothy on the Affric Estate, this friendly eco-hostel offers a warm welcome and an unforgettable experience in one of the most beautiful glens in Scotland.
-A wind turbine and solar panels provide warm water and electricity, while the comfortable common room and kitchen are heated by wood and coal fires.
+A former stalking bothy on the Affric Estate, this friendly eco-hostel is unique, remote and offers a warm welcome and an unforgettable experience in one of the most beautiful glens in Scotland.

-The hostel has two private rooms, as well as comfortable shared accommodation.
+The hostel has two private rooms, as well as comfortable dorm accommodation.
 Because of its remote location, provisions are limited and we ask guests to bring their own sleeping bags, torch, food, drink and appropriate clothing for the duration of their stay.
 There is a small hostel shop which sells soft drinks, juices, chocolate bars, healthy snacks, crisps and pouch meals.
-There is no WiFi or mobile phone reception at the hostel.

 PLEASE NOTE:

-- The hostel is situated on the Affric/ Kintail Way, a long distance path which has occasional signposts.
-However, we recommend that you bring a good map, a compass and torch, along with appropriate clothing for often very changeable weather conditions
+- The hostel is situated on the Affric/Kintail Way, a long distance path which has occasional signposts.
+However, we recommend that you bring a good map, a compass and torch, along with appropriate clothing for often very changeable weather conditions.

 - There is no refuse collection at the hostel, so anything you bring with you will need to leave with you!